jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     using [eslint_d](https://github.com/mantoni/eslint_d.js). `eslint` will add
     a noticeable delay to each code action.

-- ESLint diagnostics
+- Diagnostics

-  Shows ESLint diagnostics for the current buffer as LSP diagnostics.
+  Shows ESLint diagnostics for the current buffer.

   Supports the following settings: